Monthly Tech-Tip from Tony Hansen SignUp

 Details

-For plates, a profile describing the outside shape of the piece is used to force the soft clay against a rotating plaster mold describing the inside contour.
-For vessel forms, the profile forms the inside shape.
+For plates, a profile describing the outside shape of the piece is typical, to force the soft clay against a rotating plaster mold describing the inside contour (although it is also be done to oppositive way for deeper shapes).
+For vessel forms, the profile forms the inside shape and the mold the outside.
 After drying against the plaster, the piece shrinks and releases from the mold and can be removed.
 After removal, fix-up generally needs to be done to smooth any irregularities on the surface that was against the mold and finish the edges and lips of pieces.
-Industrial jiggering machines use a rotating mechanism and can press the clay against the form with much greater force, this enables the use of stiffer material and produces a smoother surface that does not need fixup.
+Industrial jiggering machines use a rotating mechanism and can press the clay against the form with much greater force, this enables the use of stiffer material and produces a smoother surface that does not need fix-up.

-Typically, clay used for traditional jiggering with a fixed template is much softer than that used for throwing on the potter's wheel.
+Clays used for traditional jiggering with a fixed template are much softer than that used for throwing on the potter's wheel.
 The work required to set up a jiggering process is significant and a number of mechanical and mold-making skills are needed.
 Small scale jiggering is most practical for plates and bowls.
 Upright shapes, like mugs, present many more challenges, both mechanical and material, it can actually be faster to throw these on the wheel than jigger them.
-Molds for plates are much bigger and therefore more difficult to make on typical 3D printers.

 RAM pressing is a better alternative for many flatter shapes (but is much more expensive).